 Method - Include Missing Data

-If you believe the missing data is in error and want to include those 9 respondents with missing data for Pepsi in the numbers, click on the variable and select Missing Values in the Object Inspector to change the Value Attributes.
-You will need to include Missing data on all values to include all respondents in the base, by selecting Missing Values > Include in analyses similar to below:
+If you believe the missing data is in error and want to include the nine respondents with missing data for Pepsi, you can click on the variable and select Missing Values in the Object Inspector.
+This will open the Value Attributes menu where you can include Missing data in the Sample size, by selecting Missing Values > Include in analyses similar to below:

 Method - Show the Maximum Sample Size

-Displayr's approach is based on the principle of conservativism - it minimizes the chance that a user of the research will rely upon an unreliable finding.
-Any approach which puts a higher sample size than what is used by Displayr runs the risk that users of the research will believe the data to be more robust than is the case.
-Given this, there is a custom rule you can use, see How to Show Maximum Column Sample Size in a Table to show the maximum Column Sample Size at the bottom of the table.
-For tables where this is not applicable, you can modify the JavaScript code of the rule to use Sample Size instead, see How to Customize a Rule.
+Displayr's approach is based on the principle of conservativism - it minimizes the chance that a research user will rely upon an unreliable finding.
+Any approach which puts a higher sample size than what is used by Displayr runs the risk that users of the research will assume the data to be more robust than is the case.
+Given this, there is a custom rule you can use; see How to Show Maximum Column Sample Size in a Table to show the maximum Column Sample Size at the bottom of the table.
+For tables where this is not applicable, you can modify the JavaScript code of the rule to use Sample Size instead; see How to Customize a Rule.

 Method - Revise Weights

-If your table is being weighted, you should reference Weighted statistics to see the sample sizes used in the figures and testing on the table.
-If these numbers appear to be incorrect, review the targets and construction of your weight variable to determine if it needs to be revised.
-Do note, that if a respondent is given a 0 weight, they will also be removed from the unweighted n statistics as well.
+If your table is weighted, you should reference Weighted statistics to see the sample sizes used in the figures and testing on the table.
+If these numbers appear incorrect, review your weight variable's targets and construction to determine if it needs to be revised.
+Do note that if a respondent is given a 0 weight, they will also be removed from the unweighted n statistics.

 Method - Revise Data

 If you have investigated the above options, and you still believe your sample size is too small.
-You can right click on the variables in question on the Data Sets tab and View in Data Editor.
-Then right click on the header of the raw data and select Copy to manually review the raw data in Excel.
-If the sample sizes in Excel match that of Displayr, you will need to go back to your data provider to investigate.
+You can right-click on the variables in question in the Data Sources and select View in Data Editor.
+Then right-click on the header of the raw data, select Copy and paste the data into Excel to manually review it.
+If the sample sizes in Excel match that of Displayr, you must go back to your data provider to investigate.

 Make NET = 100%